rahabwairimu008-crypto/SalesInvoice-Project/README.md

 The output is designed to resemble a real business invoice, making it suitable for academic submissions or real-world use.

 ##  Features
-- Input customer details (Name, Invoice Number, Date).
+- Input customer details such as name.
 - Add multiple products with:
   - Product name
   - Quantity